+-Do I have to buy an annual parking permit to park on campus and must I park on campus?

 Daily Pass Fees

 Once you obtain a daily pass, it must be placed on the front dash of the vehicle on the driver’s side.
 Please report any malfunctions immediately to Public Safety at (714) 997-6763.Departments may choose to purchase visitor permits for their guests.
 Permits are $2 per permit/per day.
-Please refer to the Vehicle Rules and Regulations for instructions on how to obtain these permits
+Please refer to the Parking Policy for instructions on how to obtain these permits

 +-Is there any Unrestricted Parking during the year?

 Yes.
 There will be a hanging permit assigned to each reserved spot.
-Any vehicles that are planning on using a reserved space must be registered with Parking Services.
+Any vehicles that are planning on using a reserved space must be registered under the account of the space holder.
 Unregistered vehicles found parked in a reserved space will be subject to citation.
-As long as the assigned hanging permit is properly displayed on the vehicle the vehicle will not be cited for parking in a reserved space.
+As long as the assigned hanging permit is properly displayed on the vehicle as well as a valid university parking permit the vehicle will not be cited for parking in a reserved space.
 If a vehicle is found displaying a lost or stolen permit, the vehicle will be subject to impound, legal and/or university sanctions

 +-I am on my vacation; can I allow someone else to use my reserved space in my absence?